UWHustle/DBKeys/ProjectGoal.md

 ### Paper Sketch

 - Hardware trends dictate the need for novel architectures following new processing paradigms.
-Present a set of interesting approaches.
+We present a set of interesting approaches.
 - Experimental and theoritical evaluation of novel architectures (and processing paradigms) for the core database operators.
 Present how to map database operators to each architecture and what are the benefits/limitations.